symfony/symfony-docs/components/var_dumper.rst

 .. tip::

+    .. versionadded:: 3.3
+        The local search box was introduced in Symfony 3.3.

     If the dumped contents are complex, consider using the local search box to look for specific variables or values.
 First, click anywhere on the dumped contents and then press ``Ctrl. + F`` or ``Cmd. + F`` to make the local